aariyant/docker/README.md

 ### Compose Concepts Explained

-- `build:` points to a Dockerfile in the current directory.
+- `build:`
+  Specifies how to build the container image from a `Dockerfile`.
+Usually points to the current directory (`.`), but can also be a remote Git repo or subfolder.

+- `volumes:`
-- `volumes:` maps host paths or named volumes into containers.
+  Mounts host directories or Docker-managed volumes into containers.
+Useful for persisting data or enabling live code reloading during development.

-- `depends_on:` ensures MySQL starts before the web container (but doesn’t wait for it to be _ready_).
+- `depends_on:`
+  Declares dependency order between services.
+It ensures a container (e.g., `mysql`) starts before another (e.g., `web`), but **does not** guarantee readiness — you may still need health checks or wait scripts.

-- `environment:` sets container environment variables (used by MySQL or phpMyAdmin).
+- `environment:`
+  Sets environment variables inside the container.
+These can configure services like MySQL credentials, app settings, or any config expected by your app.

-- `ports:` maps container port to a host port.
+- `ports:`
+  Maps container ports to host machine ports.
+For example, `"8080:80"` exposes port `80` inside the container as `localhost:8080` on your machine.

 ***